 Cuddle therapy is a form of emotional care centered on safe, intentional physical closeness.
 It is not medical treatment, and it is not a sexual or romantic service.

 Cuddle therapy can include sitting close, lying side by side, holding hands, or being held.
 The specific form matters less than the intention: touch that is slow, respectful, and guided by ongoing consent.
+Boundaries are not something to test or push; they are something to be honored throughout the session.

 Why Many Women in Tokyo Feel Touch-Starved